U.S. buyout firm TPG buys majority stake in Poundworld

-LONDON, May 14 (Reuters) - Britain’s Poundworld, a rival discount chain to Poundland, has sold a majority stake to U.S. private equity firm TPG, securing new funds to speed-up store expansion.
+LONDON (Reuters) - Britain’s Poundworld, a rival discount chain to Poundland PLND.L, has sold a majority stake to U.S. private equity firm TPG [TPG.UL], securing new funds to speed-up store expansion.

 No financial terms of the deal were disclosed, but local media reports valued TPG’s purchase at 150 million pounds ($237 million).